complete-dope/complete-dope.github.io/_posts/2025-03-07-Learning-Computers.md

 Here your process even though started multiple threads GIL is eventually locking them down to use one thread at a time ...

 In `golang` :
 You create Goroutines , worry nothing about threads, the go will map using M:N mapping , OS threads to goroutines and uses all cores, actual threading to get the work done .. true threading / concurrency

+## Event loop
+In python, Single threaded, process / event loop , that stacks up the python asynchronous calls , IO calls , sleeps etc. Its unaware of threads that are running , can be added in the same event loop using `loop.run_in_executor()`

+So what that means is, your python process and its main event loop is running fine, if I start a new thread then its an os level thread, event loop will not wait for it to end, that is, that thread will run in bg till the python process is running, and request will be returned as soon as event loop ends so its a win-win.

 ## Concurrency